St. Olavsleden, the St. Olav Path

 You can book extra nights in Trondheim if you want.

-Depending on which route you take from Munkeby, the St. Olavsleden takes 31 or 29 days, of which you walk 29 or 27.
+Depending on which route you take from Munkeby, the St. Olavsleden takes 29 or 30 days, of which you walk 27 or 28.
 The average is 21 kilometers per day.

 May-September

 The route is quite long, which means that you have to be a trained walker to complete it.
 It is not so much that you have to do a lot of climbing or that the environment is harsh – even though it can be when the weather turns.
 It is more the experience of hiking for a month, sometimes with long distances that make hiking the complete St. Olavsleden tough.
 Many people split up their walk in several parts, hiking a certain part every year.
-You cross mountain paths, forests, gravel and asphalt.
-If you want to walk the entire route, you need to be in good shape.
-We also recommend that you bring good hiking equipment – broken-in hiking boots, a comfortable backpack and possibly walking sticks.
-Planning the entire route requires time, so start planning early and don’t hesitate to contact us with your questions.
+You walk on nature trails, through forests, on unpaved and asphalt.
+The ratio is approximately: 45% gravel, 36% asphalt, 19% nature trails.

 You spend the nights in pilgrim accommodations, ranging from simple to comfortable.
 Cabins, at home with locals, B&B’s, hotels and everything in-between.
 It is not necessary to bring bed linen – although it can save you some money if you do.

-Meals are included – but not for all places.
-If meals are not available, there are restaurants nearby or a kitchen available in the accommodation.
+If no meals are available, there are restaurants nearby or a kitchen is available at the accommodation.
+Ask us for details.

 Luggage transfer, plane- and train tickets.
 You will of course be helped to find the trip that suits you best.